gaehlerm/SoftwareEngineering/README.md

 Thus, make sure the usage of a constructor is always fool proof.
 A constructor should be as simple as possible.
 Everything a constructor does, for example allocating memory or opening a file, has to be undone by the destructor.
 This constructor/destructor pair is the only way to guarantee that all effects of the constructor are undone.
 This also means that you shouldn't define a counter in the constructor.

 The following code creates a counter for the class instances.
-It looks neat.
+It looks neat and it might be useful to have such a counter at times.
 However, it will be barely possible to test this counter.
-Every time you add an additional test case, the counter values will change.
+Every time you add an additional test case or you change the order of the tests, the counter values will change.
 And once you change the order in which the tests are executed, your tests will break.

 ```py
 from itertools import count